Please note that Tapas no longer supports Internet Explorer.

 “So stop sticking your oar in, and don’t cross that line again.”

 She turned on her heel without waiting for a reply.
-Behind her, Julian stood rooted to the spot, stunned into silence, expression conflicted, caught somewhere between guilt and something far more complex that Jean couldn’t be bothered to dissect.
+Behind her, Julian stood rooted to the spot, stunned into silence.
+His expression was conflicted, caught somewhere between guilt and something far more complex that Jean couldn’t be bothered to dissect.

-"Right, I'm off for a shower," she tossed over her shoulder, barely glancing back, though her heart was still pounding in her chest.
+"Right, I'm off for a shower," she tossed over her shoulder, barely glancing back, though her heart was still hammering against her ribs.

 "Don't wait up!”

-Later that evening, the tension had melted into warm laughter and the smell of takeaway.
+Later that evening, the tension had melted into warm laughter and the smell of grease and aged beer.

-The whole squad had crammed themselves into Renee's cosy living room for their usual hangout after a match.
-Elbows pressed against elbows, legs tucked beneath cushions, the air flooded with victory and the sharp scent of vinegar-soaked crisps.
-Pizza boxes lay half-open on the table, their contents rapidly disappearing, and discarded wrappers were swept aside to make room for fizzy drinks, bottles of pop, and the occasional clink of ice in plastic cups.
+The whole squad had crammed themselves into Renee's cosy living room for their usual post-match hangout.
+Elbows pressed against elbows, legs tucked beneath cushions, the air flooded with the high of victory and the sharp scent of salt and vinegar crisps.
+Pizza boxes lay half-open on the coffee table, their contents rapidly disappearing, and discarded wrappers were swept aside to make room for fizzy drinks, bottles of pop, and the occasional clink of ice in plastic cups.

 Shoes lay in a tangled heap by the door.
 Hoodies were shed and tossed over armrests.
 There was a soundtrack of overlapping voices and inside jokes, the kind that only years of team camaraderie could build.

-While the girls were caught up in talk of their match, the boys had staked out a corner of the living room, huddled on the sofa and feasting and gossiping with equal gusto.
+While the girls were caught up in dissecting their match play-by-play, the boys had staked out a corner of the living room, huddled on the sofa, feasting and gossiping with equal gusto.

 "Oi," one of the boys called out, nudging his mate with an elbow and grinning.
 "Did you clock that Hilltop lad cheering for Jean?
 Think she's seeing him?"

-“Nah,” Hector replied through a mouthful of crisps.
+“Nah,” Hector replied through a mouthful of food.
 "I heard from Diane it's just a one-way thing on his side."

 "If Jean knocked him back," the first boy groaned in despair, clutching at his heart playfully, “then I haven’t got a cat in hell’s chance, have I?”